 Advanced Technologies Solutions: Anti-lock Braking System (ABS)

-Anti-lock Braking Systems (ABS) has been a fundamental safety feature in vehicles for decades.
+Anti-lock Braking Systems (ABS) have been a fundamental safety feature in vehicles for decades.
 ABS prevents wheel lock-up during braking, helping to maintain steering control and decrease the risk of skidding, especially on icy surfaces.
 In snowy conditions, where sudden braking can lead to a loss of control, ABS ensures that the truck can stop efficiently without losing traction.

 Research from ResearchGate highlights that ABS enhances braking performance on wet surfaces by increasing the coefficient of friction by an average of 30%.
 It also reduces stopping distances by 37%.
 This suggests how essential this technology is for ensuring stability and control during emergency braking on slippery roads.